plmetz/ionic-starter-sidemenu/docs/customizing_tooling.md

 1) Create an account on [Code Climate](https://codeclimate.com/)
 2) Connect your account to your repository
 3) Get your own badge by going to your project on Code Climate then to `settings` then `badges`.
 Copy and paste into [README](../README.md)
+4) Connect to GitHub so that pushes will trigger a new code examination.
+In the project on Code Climate go to `settings` then `Git Repository`then `Install Webhook on GitHub`
+5) If desired setup notifications via Slack or other method by going to project then `settings` then `integrations`.

 **Remove:**